This is easy chocolate chip pumpkin banana bread recipe makes two loaves and comes together quickly. A perfect fall recipe.

 That said, I love taking the week's leftover bananas and making banana bread.
 So I got to thinking… what about pumpkin banana bread.
 A quick Pinterest search yielded lots of results.

-After checking out several recipes, it was this Pumpkin Banana bread that caught my eye.
-Since we had several ripe bananas on hand and I didn’t want to waste any pumpkin (the original one loaf recipe called for one cup, which was just more than half a can), I modified the recipe to make two loaves, which then used a complete can of pumpkin plus a little more banana.
+After checking out several recipes, this recipe caught my eye.
+Since we had several ripe bananas on hand and I didn't want to waste any pumpkin (the original one loaf recipe called for one cup, which was just more than half a can), I modified the recipe to make two loaves, which then used a complete can of pumpkin plus a little more banana.